5ifar/AdventureWorks/Project Implementation/Documentation.md

 **Step 19:** Add Year field slicer.
 Hide Slicer headers.
 Change Slicer Style to Between.
 Change Value font to Segoe UI Bold Size 10.
 Add visual level filter to exclude blanks.

+**Step 20:** For year 2020, we have multiple customers with the same highest revenue.
+To display this what Power BI does is it aggregates the sum of all values which is not the correct approach.
+To fix this we’ll use the HASONEVALUE operator to create new measures to be used instead.
+Swap in these new measures for the 3 Top Customer card visuals.

+New DAX Measures:
+1. Total Orders (Customer Detail) = IF(HASONEVALUE('AW Customer Lookup'[CustomerKey]), [Total Orders], "-")\
+2. Total Revenue (Customer Detail) = IF(HASONEVALUE('AW Customer Lookup'[CustomerKey]), [Total Revenue], "-")
+3. Full Name (Customer Detail) = IF(HASONEVALUE('AW Customer Lookup'[CustomerKey]), MAX('AW Customer Lookup'[FullName]), "Multiple Customers")

+**In Product Detail Page:**

+**Step 21:** Add Gauge chart visual on Total Order measure value.
+Add Top 1 visual level filter based on Latest Start of Month value.
+Set the Max value as the Order Target measure.
+Set Title as Monthly Orders Vs Target.
+Set Fill colour as 20% Black.
+Replicate the above Gauge chart for Total Revenue and Total Profit measures.
+Set the visual title accordingly.

+**Step 22:** Add Conditional formatting for the above 3 Gauge Charts by creating new measures to base the formatting on.

+DAX: Order Target Gap = [Total Orders] - [Order Target]
+DAX: Revenue Target Gap = [Total Revenue] - [Revenue Target]
+DAX: Profit Target Gap = [Total Profit] - [Profit Target]

+Set Callout value and Gauge colour Conditional formatting Format Style as Rules.
+Set Order Target Gap as the field to be based on.
+Set 2 rules:
+1. If value >= Min and < 0 then colour as Red
+2. If value >= 0 and <= Max then colour as 20% Black.

+Apply same formatting for other Gauges based on Revenue Target Gap and Profit Target Gap measures.